View the Mediating the Litigated Case Flier

 Alexander H. Williams III is a mediator, arbitrator, and discovery referee with ADR Services, Inc., and an adjunct professor at the Straus Institute for Dispute Resolution.
 He served as a judge of the Los Angeles Superior Court from 1984 to 2008.
 He presided for 8 years in a felony criminal trial department and for another 13 years in a general jurisdiction civil trial department, handling thousands of cases and conducting hundreds of court and jury trials.
 A trained mediator, he spent his final three years presiding over a full-time settlement court, where he daily conducted settlement conferences and settled hundreds of cases.
 Williams was the chair of the Judicial Education Subcommittee of the Court’s Alternative Dispute Resolution Committee.
 Before taking the bench, he served as a police officer, Navy judge advocate, and federal prosecutor.

-PLEASE NOTE!!
-We anticipate this program will sell out.
-Your final payment will be due Friday, December 21 2012, to continue to hold your space.
 Tuition includes all materials, a continental breakfast, and lunch each day.
 Since enrollment is limited, participants should register early.
 Should a paid participant be unable to attend tuition, less the $500 non-refundable deposit, will be refunded or a substitute may attend the program.

 PLEASE NOTE: There is a $50 administrative fee for transferring to another program.
 When canceling, we require 72 hours of notice prior to the program start date or there will be an additional $50 food service fee deducted.